The Hong Kong elite has formed a new powerful ‘Patriots Only’ committee.

 In 2016, 233,000 Hong Kong residents were given the opportunity to vote for the Election Committee.

-That number has now been reduced to roughly 4,800 people, or about 0.6 percent of Hong Kong’s population of 7.5 million.
-6,000 cops will be deployed, according to police, to guarantee there are no demonstrations or interruptions.
+That number has now been reduced to roughly 4,800 people, or 0.06 percent of Hong Kong’s population of 7.5 million.
+6,000 cops were on standby, according the police, to guarantee there were no demonstrations or interruptions.

-With only 364 seats up for grabs in Sunday’s election, the vast majority of seats are a one-horse battle.
-The others will be picked by special interest groups or appointed ex-officio.
+“This is a crucial election, despite the small number of people eligible to vote,” Hong Kong chief executive Carrie Lam told reporters, adding that the new method will prevent “anti-China troublemakers” from “obstructing” the administration.

-As a result, the committee will be even more heavily laden with pro-Beijing votes than before, including loyalist legislators and members of national bodies.
+The great majority of seats are available.
 Brief News from Washington Newsday.